Aspie96/blog/content/posts/free-speech.md

 Social-media platforms are used by many as one of the primary tools for public self-expression.
 The companies running them, however, can remove anything they wish and even ban accounts altogether.
 This gives them a lot of power to influence public discourse.

 Content-neutral free-speech platforms that only remove that which would otherwise threaten their functionality, utility or existence (such as spam and illegal material) do exist.
-Censorship-resistant platforms based on [open source]({{< ref "free-software" >}}) software and decentralized communication protocols are also available.
+Censorship-resistant options based on [open source]({{< ref "free-software" >}}) software and decentralized communication protocols are also available.

 Some online platforms make it easier than others to speak anonymously.
 This allows users to express themselves without fear of social repercussions or their personal or professional life being degraded.
 Several people may need this protection.
 Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a family of Christian fundamentalists.
 Anonymity can shield them while they share their personal experiences and interact with others like them.